 - Online reviews suggest it can take a little longer to set up than alternatives.

 Paypal made itself known through the ecommerce giant eBay, allowing for fast, reliable and generally pain-free transactions.
 All customers need to do is sign up for a Paypal account.
-But don’t worry, Paypal proudly states on their website that, according to research conducted in 2015 by Nielsen Buyer Insights, there’s a 44% higher online checkout conversion rate with Paypal.
-It’s clearly earned a special place in consumer’s hearts, even as new alternatives to Paypal flood the market.
+It’s clearly earned a special place in consumer’s hearts as a household name, even as new alternatives to Paypal flood the market.
 Needless to say, Paypal’s payment gateway, Payflow, is a firm favourite with online businesses.

 Paypal checkout can be expensive for businesses with a low monthly sales volume, but fees become much more manageable for higher volume retailers: